yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     > **Note:** If you get a "Our services aren't available right now" error (or a 404-type error) accessing the web application, then continue on with the lab and come back to this later.
 Sometime this can take a ~10 minutes for the routing rules to publish before it's "live".
     >
+    > If you continue to have this issue beyond 15 minutes, ensure that you are using the correct backend host header (Step 5) and using HTTP for both the routing rules and the health probes of the backend pools.
+(Step 4)
+    >
     > ![Error shown displaying Our services aren't available right now](images/image224-b.png "Error shown displaying Our services aren't available right now")

 ## Exercise 3: Enable Backup for the Contoso application